 Access to records by Account Team Members advances the role hierarchy (like standard sharing rules).
 The term “Account Team” refers to the collective noun “Account Team Member.”

-Multiple Users – If there are multiple employees who require to access select groups of accounts.
+Multiple Users – If there are multiple employees who need to access select groups of accounts.
 Then you can opt for the account team.
 This smoothens the whole process and avoids confusion and delays.

 Reporting – If your organization would like to report on Accounts and their related Account Team Members and Team Roles.
 This also includes viewing the account team members in a related list.

-Criteria-based sharing - Account teams can be automatically shared with individuals based on established criteria thanks to a feature in Salesforce called criteria-based sharing of account teams.
-By ensuring that the appropriate individuals have access to the appropriate information, teamwork, and productivity are enhanced.
+Criteria-based sharing – Account teams can be automatically shared with individuals based on established criteria, thanks to a feature in Salesforce called criteria-based sharing of account teams.
+By ensuring that the appropriate individuals have access to the appropriate information, teamwork and productivity are enhanced.

 Grant manual – It can be tedious for the account owner to review and grant permission manually.
 With the help of the account team, one can easily perform this function.

-Account teams are supported within Enterprise, Performance, Unlimited, and Developer editions and are available within both Lightning and Classic experiences.
+Account teams are supported by Enterprise, Performance, Unlimited, and Developer editions and are available within both Lightning and Classic experiences.
 It can also be added as a related list within the account page layout.

 The simplest answer to this is that the account team provides a user-centric way of providing various levels of access to different users while collaborating and having clear visibility of their access privileges.